-If 1. less 2. results in a loss no further calculations are necessary.
+1. less 2. results in a gain, a loss or “no gain, no loss” position.

 There are other deductions and reliefs which can be claimed to reduce the gain still further most notably the annual personal exemption and special exemptions applying to dwelling houses.